buthaina279/misk_DS_repo/README.md

 our first test ar git and GitHub
 ## Introduction

-This is just an example repo to check that everything is workong fine
+This is just an example repo to check that everything is working fine